groupby/client-javascript-core/README.md

-# client-javascript
+# client-javascript-core
-JavaScript client for all GroupBy services
+Core library for all GroupBy JavaScript clients